 Many of these also apply if you own a limited company but you’re not classed as self-employed by HMRC.
 Instead you’re both an owner and employee of your company.

-You can be both employed and self-employed at the same time, eg if you work for an employer during the day and run your own business in the evenings.
+You can be both employed and self-employed at the same time, for example if you work for an employer during the day and run your own business in the evenings.

 Selling goods or services